 - The episode should not be better explained by another mental disorder such as schizophrenia, panic disorder or dissociative personality disorder

-Patients with depersonalization episodes also complain of an altered sense of time where time might seem too fast or too slow to the patient.
-Additionally, patients with depersonalization episodes also have problems with memory consolidation and recall.
+Patients with depersonalization episodes also complain of an altered sense of time (misperception of time) where time might seem too fast or too slow to the patient.
+Additionally, patients with depersonalization episodes also have problems with memory consolidation and recall (memory impairment).

 Brain Imaging in Depersonalization/Derealization Disorder

 - Single-photon emission computed tomography (SPECT) studieswere performed in patients with depersonalization/derealization disorder (DDD) and healthy subjects to understand which areas of the brain are involved when the patients are asymptomatic and which areas are involved when they are symptomatic.

 - Many parts of the default mode network, i.e. thalamus, hypothalamus, insula, and others, showed hypoperfusion in DDD patients when they are asymptomatic.When the patients become symptomatic, the involvement of the right medial prefrontal cortex and the right parietal-temporal regions was noted.
 Therefore, it is currently believed that these two areas are the most important areas in the perception of one’s own self and in depersonalization.
 Future targeted treatments, i.e. deep brain stimulation, might be useful in selected patients with DDD but extensive research is still needed.

 - Brain spectroscopy studies of brain metabolites and positron emission tomography (PET) scans of DDD patients revealed abnormalities in the serotonergic, opioid and glutamatergic pathways.
 Therefore, pharmacotherapy targeting these three pathways has been undergoing extensive testing in patients with DDD.

 Treatment of Depersonalization/Derealization Disorder

 After evaluation of the personal and family history of the disease, the following line of treatment is recommended: